steffenskov/Pragmatic-DDD/README.md

 ```

 The latter approach supports `with` statements, like e.g. `Location with { Latitude = 42 }`, whereas the former doesn't.
 Depending on your use cases, each approach has its own merits and neither is a "wrong" way to go about it.

+# Unit- and Integration testing
+Using the approach shown above makes answering the "what do I test?" question rather simple, as it pretty much boils down to this: Test your Commands and Queries, and you'll automatically hit all the architecture as well.

+I like to split it into two separate projects:

+## Unit testing
+- All your `Commands`, using mocks as necessary to hit all `validation exceptions` the `aggregates` can throw in response to a `Command`, as well as hitting the "happy path" where no exceptions are thrown.
+  - *Maybe* do edge-case testing of your `Commands`, e.g. if a `Command` accepts a `string`, you could consider testing it with `null`, `string.Empty`, white space, an extremely long string, emojis or other unicode related characters, and so forth.
+Do be warned though that this can be extremely time consuming.
+As such you need to weigh the cost against the expected benefit in your particular project.
+- Any services that don't rely on `CQRS`, again use mocks as necessary to hit all execution paths

+## Integration testing
+- All your `Commands`, using just the "happy path" and verifying data is in fact persisted correctly
+- All your `Queries`, using dummy data you either seed your database with prior to starting the test suite, OR seeding the database as-you-go.
+Verifying the `Queries` return what you expect (and nothing more...)

 # NuGet package list